 The benefit of setting it up at another bank from your primary bank is that you won’t see the money regularly and hopefully it will decrease the chances you’re going to spend the money.

-If you need help finding some high yield savings account you can check out CIT Bank.
+If you need help finding a high yield savings account you can check out CIT Bank.

 Automate Your Saving Using Acorn